japinell/KU-CBC-Homework-9-Readme-Generator/README.md

 Provide tests and examples of how to run your application.

-## Questions
+## Contact Information

-Let other developers know how to contact you for questions, comments, or suggestions.
+For questions, comments, or suggestions, please contact by E-Mail:

+japinell@yahoo.co

+Check out my other **cool** projects in GitHub - https://github.com/japinell

 ## License